• Skip to primary navigation

 Rubbing spatchcock chicken with olive oil and seasoning

 Using your favorite dry rub, season both sides of the bird to taste.
 Season in between the skin and breast meat as well.
-A good rule of thumb is to cover in seasoning everywhere you rubbed olive oil.

 Let's start by choosing a smoker or barbecue grill for making this spatchcock chicken.